-Required Qualifying Event continued Beneficial TSA No 20% minimum mandatory federal withholding.
-Complete Income Tax Withholding election in Part 8.
-Pre-1989 contract value; no qualifying event necessary 20% minimum mandatory federal withholding (unless funds are directly rolled over).
-Birth or Adoption Distribution Federal withholding is optional; complete Income Tax Withholding election in Part 8.
-No federal withholding will be taken if no selection is made; State withholding rules vary by state.
-Returning the distribution to the 403(b) plan is optional, but if submitted must be done by check and accompanied by written documentation, signed by the Plan Sponsor/TPA, attesting this transaction is permitted
+Required Qualifying Event continued

+O Pre-1989 contract value; no qualifying event necessary

+- 20% minimum mandatory federal withholding (unless funds are directly rolled over). - Birth or Adoption Distribution - Federal withholding is optional; complete Income Tax Withholding election in Part 8. - No federal withholding will be taken if no selection is made; State withholding rules vary by state. - Returning the distribution to the 403(b) plan is optional, but if submitted must be done by check and accompanied by written documentation, signed by the Plan Sponsor/TPA, attesting this transaction is permitted by the plan.